rubocode/bookstore/inception/background/index.md

 > **George S. Patton**

 Here, I take the opposite view.
-If two guys at Bell Labs could come up with a foundational programming language and an operating system that has thrived for more than a half a century, why can't I write a software system for a mom & pop bookstore all by myself!
+If two guys at Bell Labs could come up with a foundational programming language and an operating system that have thrived for more than a half a century, why can't I write a software system for a mom & pop bookstore all by myself!